canonical/ubuntu-core-docs/en/reference/rest.md

   the filename.

   This fetches the icon from the snap itself.
-* Access: guest
+* Access: open

 This is *not* a standard return type.

-## `/v2/assertions`

-### `POST`

-* Description: Tries to add an assertion to the system assertion database.
-* Authorization: trusted
-* Operation: sync

-The body of the request provides the assertion to add.
-The assertion may also be a newer revision of a preexisting assertion that it will replace.

-To succeed the assertion must be valid, its signature verified with a known public key and the assertion consistent with and its prerequisite in the database.

-## `/v2/assertions/[assertionType]`
+## `GET /v2/assertions/[assertionType]`
-### `GET`

-* Description: Get all the assertions in the system assertion database of the given type matching the header filters passed as query parameters
+* Description: Get all the assertions in the system assertion database of the given type
-* Access: authenticated
+* Access: open
 * Operation: sync
 * Return: stream of assertions